microsoft/pai/docs/user/training.md

    ![job list](imgs/web_job_list.png)

 6. Click job name to view details.
-Job status will be changed to *Running*, and IP address is assigned in below pane of task role, once it starts to run.
+Job status will be changed to *Running*, and IP address is assigned in below pane of task role once it starts to run.
 There are more details and actions, like status, tracking log and so on.

    ![job list](imgs/web_job_details.png)